lanceman2/panels/README.md

 If your not a C developer, go away.
 This project is just starting.

+## Brief description

+Panels is a small C library widget API.

 ## Design decisions

 This is the story of an inquisitive C computer programmer.
 This